We allow admins to both create collections to organize files or upload stand-alone files.

 Now that you have content in your asset library, you can decide who has access.
 Please note that only Admins determine the sharing permissions and you can change these permissions at any time.

-To all members is as simple as it sounds, it gives access to every user.
+All users is as simple as it sounds, it gives access to every user.

 If a document has different sharing permissions than the collection it's in, it will assume the permissions of the collection.
 A notification will appear on the screen when this occurs.